randomscience/platform/website/src/pages/links/theia.md

 If you are interested in this project you can contact us at: <theia@randomscience.org>

-Sources for our pitch deck can be found at this [link](https://docs.google.com/document/d/1Bb5AHt6Of-rFQzqUku59FVG5spYIngTiNRQ9Od3IreA/edit?usp=sharing)
+Sources for our pitch deck can be found at this [link](https://docs.google.com/document/d/1Bb5AHt6Of-rFQzqUku59FVG5spYIngTiNRQ9Od3IreA/edit?usp=sharing) and the pitch deck itself will be avaliable soon.